sulu/sulu-docs/bundles/admin/javascript-hooks/events.rst

 ======

 The event-hook manages events and creates callable functions to throw or catch aura events.
-It capsules the createEventName function to build event-names with the `this.events.namespace`, `this.options.instanceName` and `postFix` of the given events.
+It encapsulate the ' createEventName' function to build event-names with the `this.events.namespace`, `this.options.instanceName` and `postFix` of the given events.

 .. code-block:: javascript